 - Platform: Windows, PS4, PS5, Xbox One, Xbox Series, Nintendo Switch, Android, iOS

-However, it’s the easiest game to try for genre newcomers.
+Additionally, it’s the easiest card game to try for genre newcomers.
 First, it has a friendly tutorial teaching the basics, and it rewards all players with a deck.
 Then, it makes it easier for players to get new cards by participating in events, tournaments, and challenges.

 Lastly, the game uses Yu-Gi-Oh’s rich lore to deliver a Solo Mode.
 It guides you through the manga’s storylines while you hone your skills and collect cards.
-Developers recommend the campaign for returning and new players.
+Aside from the campaign, you can duel other players online.

 - Platform: Windows